-Campbell, a native of Oklahoma, was previously with the Oklahoma City Police Department and entered the FBI due to his shooting abilities when the FBI needed expert marksmen to train Agents in the use of firearms.
-The FBI had just obtained Congressional authority to carry weapons.
+Campbell, a native of Oklahoma, was previously with the Oklahoma City Police Department and entered the FBI due to his shooting abilities when the FBI needed men who were proficient in the use of firearms.
 Campbell was hired along with marksmen, Clarence Hurt and “Jelly” Bryce from the same Department.

 Campbell was best remembered for his role in the Dillinger investigation and being part of Chicago FBI’s “flying squad” consisting of Agents who best knew all the various gangsters.
 Campbell was at the Biograph Theater with others the night Dillinger was killed and also participated in the gun battle at Ocala, Fla.
 With Ma Barker and her son.
 As a police officer, he had pursued Bonnie and Clyde.
 In October, 1932, Campbell encountered bandit Elbert Oglesby in Oklahoma and during the confrontation, Campbell shot and killed Oglesby who was wanted for bank robbery and murder.

 Campbell was known as a down to earth, low key investigator, although he specialized in dangerous crimes and assignments requiring the use of force.

 In 1946, Campbell opened the FBI’s Palo Alto Office and resided there.

 A 1952 San Francisco Chronicle story described a trick-shooting exhibition that Campbell and others gave to FBI personnel in San Francisco.
 The Agents fired machine guns, rifles, pistols and shotguns backward, between their legs, and behind their backs, according to the story.